Last Updated on January 28, 2024 by Carrie Stephens

-When parrots have ringworm, the irritation may cause them to pluck out their feathers and peck at the area until it becomes ulcerated and bleeds.
+When parrots have ringworm, the irritation may cause them to pluck out feathers and peck at the area until it becomes ulcerated and bleeds.

 Following exposure to the fungal spores, it takes 2-4 weeks for the symptoms of ringworm to manifest.
-The itchiness or feather loss will alert you to the problem.
+The itchiness or feather loss will likely alert you to the problem.

 Dermatophytosis in Parrots

-As discussed, ringworm (tinea) is a fungal infection that affects the skin of humans and animals.
+Ringworm (tinea) is a fungal infection that affects the skin of humans and animals.
 The infection will create small circles that appear on the skin.
 These small circles have lines that are:

-- Red and inflamed
+- Red and inflamed.

-- Clear or scaly inside the circles
+- Clear or scaly inside the circles.

-- Itchy and irritated
+- Itchy and irritated.

-- Raised lines
+- Raised lines.

-- Blistering (occasionally)
+- Blistering (occasionally).

-Can Parrots Get Ringworm?
+How Parrots Get Ringworm

 - Comes into contact with the fungal spores, including Trichophyton, Microsporum, and Epidermophyton fungi.

-Parrots that are most vulnerable include:
+Parrots most vulnerable include:

-- Young parrots
+- Young parrots.

-- Old parrots
+- Old parrots.

-- Unhealthy parrots
+- Unhealthy parrots.

 An immune system may be compromised due to the following:

-- Poor diet
+- Poor diet.

-- Lack of exercise
+- Lack of exercise.

-Is Ringworm Deadly To Parrots?
+Ringworm isn’t Deadly To Parrots

 Ringworm isn’t a dangerous or life-threatening infection.
 However, it can still:

-- Weaken the immune system
+- Weaken the immune system.

-- Cause a parrot’s feathers to fall out
+- Cause feathers to fall out.

-- Be itchy and uncomfortable
+- Be itchy and uncomfortable.

 Symptoms of Ringworm in Parrots

-- Feathers will hide the rash until they fall out
+- Feathers will hide the rash until they fall out.

 Ulcers and sores might appear in the infected area.
-Check for other symptoms if you see any rash-like spots but not circles.
+Check for other symptoms if you see rash-like spots but not circles.
 The circles may develop within a few days.

 Loss of Feathers